1

 Grants are intended to support innovation and job creation for new and small cannabis businesses with a Social Equity License and Regulated Business License.
 To prepare your project proposal for your application, more information can be found on our scoring rubrics.

-Project Proposal Scoring Rubrics, (Doc)
+View the Project Proposal Scoring Rubrics, (Doc) (Google Doc)

 • Brick and mortar regulatory requirements